nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Saving

-Once parsed, the following can be used to save the data to a local file.
+The following can be used to save the data to a local file:

 ```python
 import json